Kerem-Haeger/battleship/TESTING.md

     1. Footer on the contact page was reducing the size of the screen and shrank the contact form as the height of the background image was set to calc(100vh-the size of the footer)

         *Solution:* The height of the image was set to 100hv, and the display of the footer was set to fixed.
-    ---

 + ### Unsolved bugs

     - None.
-+ ### Mistakes
-    - Mistakes were made while committing changes.
-I used past simple tense in commits due to the habit when I just started working on this project.
-    - While progressing in my code I learned to use present simple tense in commits.

 ---